karmab/kcli/doc/index.rst

     kcli pool  -p /var/lib/libvirt/images default

-You can also create a default network
+You can also create a default network:

 .. code:: shell

     kcli network  -c 192.168.122.0/24 default

-kcli configuration is done in ~/.kcli directory that you need to manually create.
+kcli configuration is done in ~/.kcli directory, that you need to manually create.
 It will contain:

--  config.yml generic configuration where you declare clients
+-  config.yml generic configuration where you declare clients.
--  profiles.yml stores your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from
+-  profiles.yml stores your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from.
--  id_rsa/id_rsa.pub/id_dsa/id_dsa.pub You can also choose to store your default public and private keys in *kcli* directory which will be the first place to look at them when connecting to a remote kvm hpervisor, virtual machine or when injecting your public key.
-This is useful when using kcli container and not wanting to share your entire ~/.ssh directory in your container
+-  id_rsa/id_rsa.pub/id_dsa/id_dsa.pub You can store your default public and private keys in *.kcli* directory which will be the first place to look at them when connecting to a remote kvm hpervisor, virtual machine or when injecting your public key.

 For instance, here ’s a sample ``~/.kcli/config.yml``